ExCALIBUR-NEPTUNE/NESO/docs/README.md

 ## Website

 The website is built into the output directory `docs/build`.
-The website is build by:
+The website is built by:
 1. Build the Doxygen output following the Doxygen instructions below.
 2. Build the Sphinx output following the Sphinx instructions below.
 3. Copy the Sphinx html source from `docs/build/sphinx/html` to your website root.